joffarex/youtube-playlist-duration/README.md

 Todo:
 - add ```ypd gapi-key <KEY_HERE>``` command in order to add google api key only once
-- input validation and error handling

 ### Development
-First clone this repo and then run ```npm test``` to ensure all tests pass.
+Clone this repo and then run ```npm test``` to ensure all tests pass, then start improving my messy code. :smile: